thiagosanches/very-budget-macro-pad-arduino/README.md

 # very-budget-macro-pad-arduino
-This project uses an Arduino Pro Micro and it's working feature as a HID (Human Interface Device), to make a simple macro pad.
+This project uses an Arduino Pro Micro and its feature as a HID (Human Interface Device), to make a simple macro pad.
 Initially, I'm using to control the volume, skip and play/pause the music (tested on Windows and Linux).
 It works as the media keys that we have on some keyboards model.

 ## 3d model
 As a suggestion you can use [this](https://www.tinkercad.com/things/6qNC2uKGQGF-mini-macro-pad-arduino-pro-micro-rotary-encoder) model to fit the board and its components.